davidedc/Rapture-index-dashboard/readme.md

 # How

 This is a static website which animates through the data fetched from the [Rapture Index CORS API](https://github.com/davidedc/Rapture-index-cors-api).
 Since the API uses cors, no further servers are needed, just the static site is OK.

+There is some coffeescript to load the data and place it in the right divs and to manage the animations.
+To compile coffeescript to javascript transparently as you change the code, just use ```coffee --watch -c --bare --map *.coffee```.

 # Disclaimer